Tyler-Hilbert/PokemonShowdownAI/Gen4RandAnanalysis/README.md

 To run the program:
 1) Clone the Pokemon Showdown repo https://github.com/smogon/pokemon-showdown
 2) Copy `pokemon-showdown` and `SimulateTeamGeneration.py` into the root of the pokemon-showdown repo
-3) Run `python3 SimulateTeamGeneration` within the pokemon-showdown root directory
+3) Run `python3 SimulateTeamGeneration.py` within the pokemon-showdown root directory
 4) Copy the simulated data file `gen4randoms-formatted-data.output` from the root directory of pokemon-showdown to the root directory of this repo
 5) run `python3 PostProcessor.py` to convert the outputted simulated data into a format understood by Python